Create a user in Artifactory

 • Requires admin privileges on the Artifactory instance.

-• Use --replace to overwrite an existing user with the same username.
+• Use --replace to overwrite an existing user with the same username (see the Overwrite an Existing User example above).

 • Passwords are sent over HTTPS.
 Ensure your Artifactory instance uses TLS.